 I consider activism a civic responsibility.
 Right now I’m working on:

 - Reducing barriers to entry for participation in democracy.
 I have worked on Resistbot, which allows you to write letters to your state representatives and your local paper via text message.

 - Making healthcare available to everyone.
 Everyone should have the opportunity to take care of their health and their family’s health without going bankrupt.
 I work with an organization called Right Care Alliance to advocate on behalf of patients confronting artificially inflated drug prices.

 - Fighting racial injustice in the American punitive system.
-The American justice system overwhelmingly targets, prosecutes, and punishes black people, and then it sells prison labor far below minimum wage to corporations (yet again distributing benefits from the disempowered and disenfranchised to the already rich).
+The American justice system overwhelmingly targets, prosecutes, and punishes black people, and then sells prison labor far below minimum wage to corporations—distributing benefits from the disempowered and disenfranchised to the already rich.
 I have worked with SURJ (training team) on this in Chicago.
 Another organization doing excellent work on this in Chicago is CPAC.
-I have worked on an app that helps California residents incarcerated for marijuana charges appeal for their sentences to be reduced and their records to be expunged now that marijuana is a legal (and lucrative) endeavor in California.
-In any state where marijuana becomes legal, I’ll fight to see similar restorative justice measures put in place.
+I have worked on an app that helps people incarcerated for marijuana charges appeal their sentences where marijuana is now legal (and lucrative) in the U.S.

-- (bonus) Self-education.
+- Self-education.
 You would be amazed how much we’ve been conditioned to accept a biased system as a given.
 I could recommend you a number of books on this, and I can refer you to other activists who also have excellent book lists.

 “Hey, my organization works on one of those things!”
 Fantastic.
 I’d love to help.
 These are the activities I’m definitely willing to do: